jhumelsine/jhumelsine.github.io/_posts/2026-02-11-computer-science-software-engineering.md

 The Computer Science and Software Engineering comparison sets the stage for career path development.
 Here is what I'm considering so far in the series.
 This is just a working list.
-None of these are set in stone yet:
+None of these are set in stone:
 * Getting an Internship (TBD)
 * Getting Your First Job (TBD)
 * Onboarding (TBD)